Difference between ancient and modern art essay

 Nelson, Sarah M. Women in Antiquity: Theoretical Approaches to Gender and Archaeology.
 London: Rowman Altamira, 2007.
 Print.

-- similarities between ancient and modern art
+- how do you differentiate ancient and mondern art